 Like most large cruise ships, the Regal Princess features multiple dining options and many different types of cuisine.
 No one ever goes hungry on a cruise!
 In addition to the varied cuisines, the atmosphere in the dining options ranges from casual take-away to elegant with exceptional sit-down service.

 In addition to the many different dining venues around the ship, passengers also enjoy memorable dining experiences for an extra fee like the Chef's Table Lumiere and the Wine Maker's Dinner.
-As seen in the photo above, the Wine Maker's Dinner is held in the Symphony and Concerto Dining Rooms at a special table that seats 12.
+As seen in the photo above, the Wine Maker's Dinner is held in the Symphony and Concerto Dining Rooms at a special table.
 This table is appropriately surrounded by wine bottles, and the chef designs a special pairing menu for the participants to savor.

-The next pages of this article provide photos and more information on just a few of the Regal Princess dining venues and cuisine.
+This article will provide photos and more information on just a few of the Regal Princess dining venues and cuisine.

 Main Dining Rooms on the Regal Princess